 Ten years into their marriage — in April 2010 — Carl Lynn Jenkins changed his name to Cain Finn Jones.
 In August 2014, five months after Dana’s death, Cain Finn Jones filed papers to change his name to Kane Finn Kealoha.
 Most people who know him call him Huck.

 Huck was born in 1964 in Washington State.
 He was named Carl Lynn Martinez.
 His mother remarried when he was a child, and he took the name Carl Lynn Jenkins.
-He grew up in the Seacliff neighborhood of Huntington Beach, California and attended Huntington Beach High School.
+He attended Huntington Beach High School.
 He was an avid golfer and surfer.
-Later, he lived in Nampa, Idaho, and attended Stevens-Henager College and ITT Technical Institute.
 He obtained a California contractor’s license in 1995 for his company True Construction (License #703070).

-Dana met Huck in 1998 when he was installing a kitchen she had designed.
+Dana met Huck in 1998 or 1999 when he was installing a kitchen she had designed.
 He moved into her condo in Long Beach soon after, and they were married on November 24, 2000.
 She bought a house in 2001, and they remodeled it together.
 At some point in their marriage, Huck took classes in jewelrymaking at Long Beach City College.

 According to state records, Huck’s contractor’s bond was cancelled on February 25, 2012, deactivating his license.
 Almost exactly two years later, Dana was dead.
 According her financial records, Huck had not earned any income during the six years prior to her death.
 During this time, he had inherited money and property from his deceased mother and stepfather.
 On tax returns, Dana listed Huck’s occupation as “not working.”

 Dana’s family believes that she was murdered in her home by Huck sometime between 10:21 p.m. on March 2, 2014, and 6:00 a.m. on March 3, 2014.
 The cause of her death was severe, acute, blunt-force head trauma.
 Authorities in Long Beach and Los Angeles County supported Huck’s dubious claims that Dana died as a result of a freak yoga accident.
 Dana’s family disputed the conclusions of the police, and uncovered multiple instances in which evidence was ignored or mishandled, and falsehoods were asserted as facts in official records.
 The “official story” remains inconsistent with physical evidence.
 Dana’s death remains suspicious.